 The same deployment environment cannot be used by two phases.

-- Choose an appropriate plan for this phase based on the project budget type, as shown in the following screenshot.
+Choose an appropriate plan for this phase based on the project budget type, as shown in the following screenshot.

 Add the participants of the phase.